Arches National Park | Adam Clark

 43 Miles

-At Edge of the Cedars State Park Museum, you can begin to wrap your head around this place’s incredible history, which spans thousands of years of human habitation.
-Learn a bit about the Native American tribes who have called this place home and consider the Bears Ears area to be sacred to this day.
+At Edge of the Cedars State Park Museum, you can begin to wrap your head around the area’s incredible history, which spans thousands of years of human habitation.
+Learn a bit about the Indigenous people who have called this place home and consider the Bears Ears area to be sacred to this day.
 You’ll see the largest collection of Ancestral Puebloan pottery on display in the region, and venture into an authentic 1,000-year-old “kiva” dwelling to get a sense of how the land’s original inhabitants lived.

 Next, take a beautiful drive into the heart of Bears Ears, stopping at the incredible dwelling sites at Butler Wash and Cave Towers, each a short hike.
 Then, make your way to Natural Bridges National Monument, where multiple natural rock bridges defy gravity and attest to the power of flowing water to carve the desert into unbelievable shapes.
 There are many Ancestral Puebloan dwellings to explore here, dating back as far as 2,000 years old.
 So, take your time to stroll through history and the clues it’s left behind.